 You can sculpt almost anything into 3d sculpted cakes, including animals, cartoon characters, cars and trucks, sports and many more.

 There are also many funky-shaped cake pans for creating 3D Cakes that you can purchase if your sculpting skills aren't the greatest.
 These are perfect for beginners and are generally easier to use.
 They come in all shapes and sizes and you can also use any kind of box mix or cake recipe.

 It's really not as hard as it looks!
-Using any kind of simple box mix and a few carving tools you'll be set and well on your way to making a 3D cake.
+Using any kind of simple box mix and a few carving tools you'll be set and well on your way to making 3D Cakes.

 Most of the work comes with layering and carving.
 Think of the shape you want and come up with a design.
 It's even better if you can draw this out on a piece of paper to look at as a reference from time to time.

 Stack your cake layers and high as you need them, making sure there's enough icing in between each layer.
 I like to freeze mine for about 20 minutes before carving them, otherwise they seem to slide around a bit.

 Once you've taken your cake out of your freezer, grab a sharp knife and start carving out the general shape, working your way up to the smaller details.

 Be careful to not "over carve" because you can't get this cake back!

 So start off by stacking your layers in however many you think you may need, and start the carving process, like this...